codenvy/codenvy/DOCKERIZED.md

 If you run the CLI and you get issues (or no output), we do advanced logging and include all error messages in `~/.codenvy/cli/cli.log`.
 It will have more information to tell you what happened.

 #### Proxies
-We support installation and operation behind a proxy.
+You can install and operate behind a proxy.
 You will be operating a clustered system that is managed by Docker, and itself is managing a cluster of workspaces each with their own runtime(s).
 There are three proxy configurations:
 1. Configuring Docker proxy access so that Codenvy can download images from DockerHub.
 2. Configuring Codenvy's system containers so that internal services can proxy to the Internet.
 3. Optionally, configuring workspace proxy settings to allow users within a workspace to proxy to the Internet.